 What happens if I pay after the due date?

-If rates, or any one rates instalment, are not paid on or before the date they fall due, the Council will impose an annual interest rate of 8.0%, calculated daily as determined by the Local Government Act 1993, Sect 128, 1 (a).
+If a levied amount is not paid on or before the date they fall due, the Council will impose an annual interest rate of 7.5%, calculated daily as determined by the Local Government Act 1993, Sect 566.

 If a ratepayer does not pay the rates on his or her property, Council may commence legal action against the ratepayer to recover the outstanding amount.
 If Council takes such legal action the ratepayer may also be liable for the Councils legal costs associated with the action.

 What happens if I do not pay my rates notice?

 If rates are not paid for a period exceeding three years, Council may sell a property or part of a property to recover the unpaid rates.
 Council may sell by public auction, or by direct sale.

 If the owner of a property cannot be found, Council may apply to have that property transferred to the Council.

 The Local Government Act 1993 (NSW)(NI) includes rating provisions for Norfolk Island and stipulates three rating categories applicable to Norfolk Island: Residential, Business and Farmland.
 Where a portion of land cannot be categorised into one of the three categories listed above, the default category is to be Business.